PelleLille/hsl-docs/functions.rst

 .. function:: string(x)

-  This function fast the input of s to the string type, hence converting it to it's string representation.
+  This function converts the input of s to the string type, hence converting it to its string representation.

   :param any x: the input
   :return: a string